 And if you're new at the concept of self reliance, this could be a great way to learn more about raising your own food.

 So what is agritourism?
-The Oklahoma Agritourism Website calls it a successful form of on-farm diversification.
+Some would call it a successful form of on-farm diversification.
 It's a way for people (who might not get the chance otherwise) to get a taste of the country life.

 I had my own experience with agritourism thanks to my grandparents.
 My